 How to get an electrician license in California

-California electricians must apply for a license through the Contractors State License Board (CSLB).
-In addition to filling out and submitting the application, you must complete the following steps.
+General electricians in California must apply for a license through the Contractors State License Board (CSLB).
+In addition to filling out and submitting the application for your general electrician certification, you must complete the following steps.

 Verify your work experience

-Report and confirm your past work experience as an electrician by filling out the Certification of Work Experience form and including it with your application.
-Learn more about the experience requirements below.
+Report and confirm your past job experience as an electrician by filling out the Certification of Work Experience form and including it with your application.

 Pay the application fee